 Before being diagnosed in December of 2013 I had never heard of Meniere's Disease.
 It's somewhat rare and difficult to diagnosis properly - that being said I thought it would be helpful to share my story in hopes that perhaps my experiences can help others.

-To spare you a long and frustrating story lets just say I was tossed from one specialist to the next.
-I saw an endocrinologist, an ENT, a balance specialist, a neurologist and ultimately a neuro-ophthalmologist who improperly diagnosed me with psuedo-tumor cerebri (a neurological disorder caused an increase in cerebral spinal fluid).
-I was placed on a nasty diuretic that made me feel sick and exhausted every day.
+To spare you a long and frustrating story I'll summarize the earlier years and just say I was tossed from one specialist to the next.
+I saw an endocrinologist, an ENT, a balance specialist, a neurologist and ultimately a neuro-ophthalmologist who improperly diagnosed me with psuedo-tumor cerebri and was placed on a diuretic.
 After a few months of this without any improvement I gave up.
 I stopped taking the medication, told the doctor's I didn't believe in their diagnosis and tried to put it all behind me.

 I was successful for several years.
-My symptoms had disappeared except for the annoying tinnitus that came and went.
+My symptoms had disappeared except for the tinnitus that came and went.
 In April of 2012 I experienced my first vertigo attack.
-I was in a meeting when I began to feel dizzy.
-I excused myself and made my way to a restroom.
-By this time I was spinning violently, sweating, and was vomiting uncontrollably - I thought I was dying.
+I was at work in a meeting when I began to feel dizzy.
+By the time I made it to a restroom I was spinning violently, sweating, and vomiting uncontrollably.
+I thought I was dying.
 The doctor's said most likely it was a combination of allergies and an ear injection that caused the attack.
-I was sent home with medication for nauseous and motion-sickness.
-After a few days I was back to work and felt fine despite that the tinnitus had returned in my right ear.
-Over the few months I experienced several vertigo attacks.
+I was sent home with medication for nausea and motion-sickness.
+After a few days I was back to work.
+Over the next few months I experienced several vertigo attacks.
 They came out of no-where and were extremely debilitating.
-Mid-way through 2013 I made an appointment to see a local ENT who after listening to my story, conducted an exam and conclude that most likely I had Meniere's Disease.
+Mid-way through 2013 I made an appointment to see a local ENT.
+After listening to my story, he conducted an exam and concluded that most likely I had Meniere's Disease.
 He ordered me to start a diuretic and to stop putting salt on my food.
 This seemed to work and honestly I forgot all about Meniere's Disease until late December 2013.